zestia/glide/README.md

   </a>
 </div>
 ```
 We wrap a button within an anchor so we can pad the hit target to make it easier to tap.
 Then have some javascript to go back.
-You must explicitly state back as true for a back:
+You must explicitly state back as true for a reverse transition:

 ```js
 $('#page-2 a.back').on('click',function(){